 - Find the Projects section and select Edit ✎ to expand it.

-- Select the Organise all job-related activity in one place checkbox.
+- Turn on Organise all job-related activity in one place.

 - Select the Projects menu.

-- Select the customer you’re working for from the drop-down menu.
+- Select the project customer from the Customer ▼ dropdown.

-- Add any notes or details about the project.
+- Add any notes or details about the project in Notes.